nix-community/nixos-generators/README.md

-This is a simple collection of nixos image builders.
+A simple collection of nixos image builders.
 Just put your stuff into the config.nix and then call one of the image builders.

 for example: